 The best tire for comfort and noise will offer you a great driving experience

-Have you ever driven down a quiet road only to be interrupted by a constant hum, squeal, or burr that persisted no matter what music you played?
+Have you ever driven down a quiet road only to be interrupted by a constant hum, squeal, or noise that persisted no matter what music you played?
 It was probably the sound of your tires.
 If you want to make your drive a little quieter, change the tires.
-In this buying guide, we highlight the three best tires for comfort and noise.
+In this buying guide, we highlight some of the best tires for comfort and noise.

 The tire is designed for winter use and has no special features that make it ideal for other seasons.
 It’s not as responsive as standard passenger or performance tires.